Bishop: Canonical age

-During the Catholic Church's Council of Trent, the Holy See dogmatically mandated a minimum canonical age of 30 for the episcopacy.
+During the Catholic Church's Council of Trent in the 16th century, the Holy See dogmatically mandated a minimum canonical age of 30 for the episcopacy.
 The Eastern Orthodox Church would also impose a minimum age of 30 for the priesthood.
 The Coptic Orthodox have adopted a minimum canonical age of at least 28 for the priesthood, including its specialized ministries leading to the chorepiscopacy.
 For the office of bishop, the Eastern Orthodox Church imposed a minimum canonical age of 35.
-Overall, the Oriental Orthodox Churches, the Assyrian Church of the East and Protestantism have not established a universal, canonical age.
+Overall, the Oriental Orthodox Churches, the Assyrian Church of the East and Protestantism have not established a universal, canonical age for elevation into the episcopacy.

-During the 20th century, the Holiness-Pentecostal Church of God in Christ elevated Clarence Leslie Morton Jr. (born 1942) into the episcopacy at the age of 20 in 1962.
-J. Delano Ellis (born 1944), co-founder of the Joint College of African-American Pentecostal Bishops, was also elevated as bishop at the age of 26 in 1970.
+During the 20th century, the Independent Catholic Carlos Duarte Costa consecrated Luis Fernando Castillo Mendez at the age of 25.
+He also consecrated Orlando Arcye Moya at the age of 29; and another bishop descending from Costa's historical episcopate was consecrated at the age of 22.
+Within the Holiness-Pentecostal tradition during the same century, bishops within the Church of God in Christ elevated Clarence Leslie Morton Jr. (born 1942) into the episcopacy at the age of 20 in 1962.
+J. Delano Ellis (born 1944), co-founder of the Joint College of African-American Pentecostal Bishops, was also elevated as bishop at the age of 26 in 1970 by a bishop within the United Holy Church of America.

+In 2026, Leon Scoggins was consecrated as a bishop prior to the age of 35 within Pilgrim Assemblies International—a Pentecostal denomination founded by Roy E. Brown, another co-founder of the Joint College of African-American Pentecostal Bishops; during this episcopal elevation, concelebrants justified this consecration citing contrasts between Roman Catholic canon law and the Bible.